guoqincode/Open-AnimateAnyone/README.md

 - [x] **Release Training Code.**
 - [ ] DeepSpeed + Accelerator Training
 - [ ] **Release Inference Code and unofficial pre-trained weights.**
-- [ ] **Data Release (Within Legal Boundaries)**: Efforts to collect and refine the dataset for further training and improvements are ongoing, with the intention to release it publicly, adhering to legal constraints.

 ## Training